swissmanu/mse-paper-rxjs-debugger/content/content.md

 	- Support for Browser-based Applications (Selling point: Angular)
 	- Visualization of data flows
 	- Omniscient/time travel debugging for data flows
+	- Record/replay of data sources for later simulation
 - Research:
 	- Verify if extension helps beginners to get started with RxJS
 	- Verify effectiveness of extension for professionals (re-execute previous observational study)